 We are distributing to the record holders, at no charge, non-transferable subscription rights to purchase shares of common stock at a subscription price per unit to be determined.
 The subscription price will be equal to \$1.75.
-Each subscription right will entitle you to purchase one share of our common stock.
-Each record holder will receive 500 subscription rights for each whole share of our common stock owned by such record holder and 500 subscription rights for each whole share of common stock that would be own upon full conversion of certain of our instruments convertible or exchangeable into shares of our Common Stock owned by such record holder as of the record date.
+Each subscription right will entitle you to purchase 500 shares of our common stock.
+Each record holder will receive one subscription right for each whole share of our common stock owned by such record holder and one subscription right for each whole share of common stock that would be own upon full conversion of certain of our instruments convertible or exchangeable into shares of our Common Stock owned by such record holder as of the record date.
 Each subscription right entitles the record holder to a basic subscription privilege and an over-subscription privilege.